How to Recognise a Sustainable Hotel

 1. A sustainable hotel doesn’t waste water

-1. A sustainable hotel prefers local and seasonal products
+1. A sustainable hotel sources local and seasonal produce

 tui blue hotel own bakery